mootools/mootools-core/Docs/Request/Request.JSON.md

 #### failure

-Fired when the request failed (error status code), or when JSON string could not be parsed.
+Fired when the request failed (error status code).

 ##### Signature: